-This thanks is all the more important because the great growth presents the university with entirely new challenges - and especially the university administration:
+This gratitude is all the more important because the great growth presents the university with entirely new challenges - and especially the university administration:

-- New qualitative requirements: New research formats, study programs, knowledge exchange formats or collaborations. - New quantitative requirements: More research projects, study programs, collaborations, events, employees, spaces or resources to organize. - New social and regulatory requirements: for example in the areas of compliance, data protection, occupational safety, fire protection, IT security, sustainability, equality, diversity, co-determination. - In addition, there is an increasing number of crises: e.g. climate change, energy transition, Ukraine war, demographic change, digitalization, migration.
+- New qualitative requirements: New research formats, study programs, knowledge exchange formats or collaborations. - New quantitative requirements: More research projects, study programs, collaborations, events, employees, space or resources to organize. - New social and regulatory requirements: new requirements for compliance, data protection, occupational safety, fire protection, IT security, sustainability, equality, diversity, co-determination. - An increasing number of crises: e.g. climate change, energy transition, Ukraine war, demographic change, digitalization, migration.
 These crises repeatedly affect the organization of our university, either indirectly or directly.